Skip to Content

 Philodendron Hederaceum: Heart Leaf Philodendron Care Guide

-The Philodendron hederaceum, alternatively known as the heart leaf philodendron, or Philodendron scandens, is recognized for its luxuriant heart-shaped leaves that are a rich emerald green.
+The Philodendron hederaceum, commonly known as the heart leaf philodendron or Philodendron scandens, showcases a plethora of lush and vibrant foliage, including its signature heart-shaped leaves in a rich emerald color.

 The warm, steamy rain forests of Central America and the Caribbean are its natural habitat.